Simona735/PPDS-assignments/README.md

     plt.show()
 ```

-The main code consists of creating an instacne of the shared object, two threads which perform the given method (different in each file, see below) and printing a histogram of results.
+The main code consists of creating an instance of the shared object, two threads that perform the given method (different in each file, see below), and printing a histogram of results.

 ## cvicenie 1_1.py